datawowio/datawow-python/README/text_docs.md

 # Common function
-For every class there common function to get list of data and find by ID which we've going to show you how to use is.
+For every classes there are common functions to get list of data and find by ID.
+We've going to show you how to use it.

 ## Query list of data by  `list()`